ssube/js-utils/README.md

 - `make release-dry` to make sure your changelog and options look right
 - `make release`

 Additional options can be passed with the `RELEASE_OPTS` variable.
-Frequently-used options include `--release-as minor` and `--prerelease`.
+Frequently used options include `--release-as minor` and `--prerelease`.

 ## External Services

 This template works with or expects a few external services, namely a Gitlab CI server (self-hosted or using Gitlab.com).

 ### Maintenance Bots

 Good tests and clever bots can eliminate the most painful parts of project maintenance.
 This repository is configured to work with:

 - [CodeCov](https://codecov.io/)
 - [Code Climate](https://codeclimate.com/)